Locations:

 Cleveland Clinic is a non-profit academic medical center.
 Advertising on our site helps support our mission.
 We do not endorse non-Cleveland Clinic products or services.
 Policy

-No, there’s nothing you need to do to prepare for the Hallpike test.
+There’s nothing you need to do to prepare for the Dix-Hallpike test.
 It only takes a few minutes to complete in your healthcare provider’s office.

 What happens during the Hallpike test?

-• You’ll sit on an exam table with your head turned to one side and your legs stretched out in front of you.
+1. You’ll sit on an exam table with your legs stretched out in front of you.

-• A healthcare provider will ask you to turn your head at a 45-degree angle, to either the right or left.
+2. A healthcare provider will turn your head at a 45-degree angle, to either the right or left.

-• They’ll gently hold your head and help you lean back with one ear pointing down toward the floor.
-You’ll remain in this position for a minute or two.
-Your provider will support the weight of your head during this process.
+4. They’ll gently hold your head while guiding you to lie down quickly, so your head is slightly off the table with one ear pointing down toward the floor.
+You’ll remain in this position for a few moments.
+Your provider will support the weight of your head the entire time.

 Advertisement